Fleet monitoring of ship certificates and documents - MLC and STCW code compliance - Navigator Port - Shore Monitoring

 Ship certificates and documents

-The next-generation Shore Monitoring software module brings vessels closer to ship management, providing you with improved performance and analytics of data and statistics.
-Use dashboard for fleet monitoring and analysis of operational performance of your fleet of vessels.
-Shore Monitoring is a web-based, optional, add-on module to Navigator Port and is used for monitoring your onboard ship certificates and documents.
-Shore Monitoring has a new interface and smart features developed based on feedback from key customers.
+The Shore Monitoring software module brings vessels closer to ship management, providing you with improved performance and analytics of data and statistics.
+Shore Monitoring is a web-based, optional, add-on module to Navigator Port and is used for monitoring your onboard ship certificates and work and rest hours compliance.
+Shore Monitoring has a modern interface and smart features developed in cooperation with key customers.

 Key features of the Navigator Shore module:

-- Provides the onshore office with statistics and data from Navigator modules implemented onboard
+- Provides the ship management team with statistics and data from Navigator implemented onboard

-- Onboard reports are effectively transferred to your Shore Monitoring module
+- Onboard work and rest reports are effectively transferred to your Shore module for monitoring of compliance

-- Exchange of data such as crew lists and vessel certificates
+- Exchange of data such as vessel certificates to be in control of the certificates onboard

 - Current ship certificate status and overview of any expired certificates